 Except as disclosed above, no key management personnel have entered into any other transactions with the Fund during the financial period and there were no material balances involving key management personnel's interests outstanding at the end of the financial period.

 Other Key Management Compensation

-Key management personnel of the Investment Manager have not been compensated out of the Fund for the period ended 30 June 2018.
+Key management personnel of the Investment Manager have not been compensated out of the Fund for the periods ended 30 June 2019 and 30 June 2018.

 13. Commitments and Contingencies